-A former newspaper reporter, Bolstad covered environmental issues for the McClatchy Washington bureau.
-She was also the Washington correspondent for the Miami Herald, and spent four years covering Washington for the Anchorage Daily News and the Idaho Statesman.
+Erika, who worked in the McClatchy Washington Bureau from 2007 to 2013, covered environmental issues and served as the Washington correspondent for the Miami Herald.
+She spent four years covering Washington for the Anchorage Daily News and the Idaho Statesman.
 Her work on the Larry Craig scandal for the Statesman was a finalist for the 2007 Pulitzer Prize for breaking news.

-Bolstad lived in Florida for seven years, where she worked at the Miami Herald covering politics, the state legislature, local government and hurricanes — including Hurricane Katrina from New Orleans.
-Bolstad spent three years as a reporter at the News & Record in Greensboro, N.C.
-She began her career covering military affairs at The Item in Sumter, S.C.
+Erika lived in Florida for seven years, where she worked at the Miami Herald covering politics, the state legislature, local government and hurricanes — including Hurricane Katrina from New Orleans.
+She spent three years as a reporter at the News & Record in Greensboro, N.C., and began her career covering military affairs at The Item in Sumter, S.C.

 Erika was born in Minneapolis, Minn., and raised in Willamina and Salem, Ore.
 She is a graduate of Washington and Lee University in Lexington, Va.